Photodissociation of aliphatic PAH derivatives under relevant astrophysical conditions: Introduction

-We recently coupled the cryogenic PIRENEA setup \citep{joblin2002} with a 10.5\,eV VUV source in order to study the photo-fragmentation of PAH cations in conditions that are relevant for PDRs.
-We focus here on cations of aliphatic PAH derivatives, which have been subject to less studies relative to standard PAHs.
+We recently coupled the cryogenic PIRENEA setup \citep{joblin2002} with a 10.5\,eV VUV source in order to study the photofragmentation of PAH cations in conditions that are relevant for PDRs.
+We focus here on cations of aliphatic PAH derivatives, which have been subject to fewer studies relative to standard PAHs.
 The long experimental timescale achieved in the experiment allows us to study not only the fragmentation kinetics of the parent ions but also that of subsequent generations of fragments, simulating the photoprocessing of these species in PDRs.
 We derive fragmentation maps and rates from the analysis of the kinetic curves recorded during the fragmentation cascades.
-For the major involved cations, we compare the fragmentation rates with photo-absorption rates deduced from calculations of the photo-absorption cross sections using time-dependent density-functional theory (TD-DFT).
-In addition, we identify species with the lowest fragmentation rates, implying an efficient contribution of other relaxation mechanisms, i.e. radiative cooling and isomerization.
-For these species, we derive characteristic rates for radiative cooling.
+For the major involved cations, we compare the fragmentation rates with photoabsorption rates deduced from calculations of the photoabsorption cross sections using time-dependent density-functional theory (TD-DFT).
+In addition, we identify species with the lowest fragmentation rates, which implies an efficient contribution of other relaxation mechanisms such as radiative cooling and isomerization.
+For these species, we derive characteristic rates for the radiative cooling.
 Finally, we draw a budget of the small neutral fragments produced in the photodissociation cascades, with special focus on the carbon- to hydrogen-loss ratio.

 The manuscript is organized as follows.
 We describe the methods in Sect.~\ref{sec:meth}.
 In Sect.~\ref{sec:res}, we present the results and analyze them thanks to considerations on the molecular parameters involved in VUV photoprocessing.
 In Sect.~\ref{sec:astro_implications}, we discuss the application to astrophysical conditions and implications for the evolution of aliphatic PAH derivatives in PDRs.
 We conclude in Sect.~\ref{sec:con}.